stjude-biohackathon/MethylMiner/README.md

 ### **How to run the pipeline?**

-Clone the repository on your cluster directory and navigate into pipeline directory.
+Clone the repository on your cluster directory and navigate into a pipeline directory, methFlow.

 The default cluster parameters in the ```nextflow.config``` file can be modified suitably.
 Please refer to the configuration section of [NextFlow Documentation](https://www.nextflow.io/docs/latest/index.html) for the same.